-The K-12 Teacher Licensure programs are for students who hold a bachelor’s degree and are interested in teaching in disciplines that are K-12 specific.
+The K-12 Teacher Licensure Programs (TLP) are for students who hold a bachelor’s degree and are interested in teaching in disciplines that are K-12 specific.
 The professional education sequences are offered in the following programs:

 - Physical Education

 The professional education sequence in a K-12 program provides students with background in educational foundations, curriculum development, and teaching methods, along with field experiences necessary to be successful in today’s diverse K-12 classrooms.
 The programs offered through the Daniel L. Goodwin College of Education prepare dedicated teachers with the skills, expertise and pedagogy to meet the needs of 21st century students.